Therapist For Anxiety

 - Psychodynamic therapy

 Other popular therapy models include mindfulness-based therapy and interpersonal therapy.
-Exposure therapy may be utilized to develop systematic desensitization to objects or situations that cause panic attacks or intense feelings of anxiety, such as a fear of public speaking.
+Exposure therapy may be utilized by therapists to develop systematic desensitization to objects or situations that cause panic attacks or intense feelings of anxiety, such as a fear of public speaking.

 What should I not tell my anxiety therapist?